OUR BOARD OF DIRECTORS

 she/her

 Carina Miller is a proud Warm Springs, Wasco, and Yakima mother.
 She lives on the Warm Springs Indian Reservation in Central Oregon and aims to use teachings from her upbringing to help transform the world into a more equitable and sustainable future.
-She currently works for the Warm Springs Community Action Team and previously worked for her tribe's Children's Protective Services, where she ran the independent living program and handled assisted guardianship cases.
-She also worked as a Head Start teacher, production assistant for TV news, and served as a Tribal Council member for the Confederated Tribes of Warm Springs from 2016-2019.
-A co-founder of multiple organizations, she holds a degree in Ethnic Studies from the University of Oregon.
+Carina currently leads tribal government and stakeholder relations at the Energy Trust of Oregon.
+She previously worked as a researcher for the Warm Springs Community Action Team, a coordinator for her tribe's Children's Protective Services, a Head Start teacher, and a production assistant for TV news.
+A co-founder of multiple organizations, Carina also chairs the Columbia River Gorge Commission and served as a Tribal Council member for the Confederated Tribes of Warm Springs from 2016-2019.

 she/her